How to File for Joint Custody in Arizona

 • Cooperation between parents regarding custodial agreements

-To recap, the parents must agree to a written parenting plan, but the court must also find the resolution to be in the best interest of the child.
-Only then will the court grant joint custody to the parents.
+Determining how to arrange a child’s custody can be a source of conflict for separated parents, but it’s crucial for both parties to work on finding an agreement that works for both sides.
+To file for joint custody, the parents must agree to a written parenting plan, and the court must also find the resolution to be in the best interest of the child.
+At this point, the court will grant joint custody to the parents.

 Contact Our Family Law Team